Get the Recipe

 Making your own raita doesn’t really require a recipe (but don’t worry, we’ve included one here), and is instead about mixing and matching flavors and textures to complement your meal.
 Fruit raitas work particularly well alongside rich meat dishes, while a light onion and herb raita is perfect for fish or vegetables.

 I think of raita as just a versatile yogurt sauce to serve alongside all kinds of dishes—not just the traditional fare.
 Whether on a burger, spooned into stew, or served with grilled fish, raita presents endless possibilities and opportunities for inspiration.

 Here are the steps to choosing your own raita adventure to serve with any meal.

-The base of raita is traditionally unstrained whole milk yogurt, but I like to break away from convention and reach for whatever fermented dairy I have on hand.
-I’ve used buttermilk, Greek yogurt, sour cream, or any combination thereof for the base of my raita.
-That’s not traditional, but I believe that as long as I start with something tangy and creamy, then the raita can still perform its primary function, which is to cool and calm your raging taste buds.
+The base of raita is traditionally unstrained whole-milk yogurt, but I like to break away from convention and reach for whatever fermented dairy I have on hand.
+I’ve used buttermilk, Greek yogurt, sour cream, and any combination thereof for the base of my raita.
+That’s not traditional, but I believe that as long as I start with something tangy and creamy, the raita can still perform its primary function, which is to cool and calm your raging taste buds.

 Spices and Seasonings

 Usually, raitas that will have cooked vegetables added to them (more on that below) are seasoned with tempered spices, which basically means that spices like mustard seed and asafoetida are quickly heated up in oil before being stirred into the dairy.
-This process of oil-frying the spices makes them more bold and aromatic to stand up to the cooked vegetables.
+This process of oil-frying the spices makes them bolder and more aromatic, so they can stand up to the cooked vegetables.

 Mix-Ins: Vegetables, Fruits, Herbs and More